How to buy Exopharm (EX1) shares

 Exopharm share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Exopharm 's is 0.9649.
-This would suggest that Exopharm 's shares are less volatile than average (for this exchange).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Exopharm 's is 1.2635.
+This would suggest that Exopharm 's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Frequently asked questions